PAI Announces Inaugural YOUAccess Fund Awardees

 - Personal Initiative for Positive Empowerment Kenya (PIPE Kenya) aims to engage service providers and policymakers to ensure that family planning programs enable young women living with HIV access to contraception.

 - Rayons des Initiatives Culturelles, Musicales et des Arts Oraux (RICMAO ASSO) seeks to advocate with national, municipal, and private-sector decision-makers to secure free contraceptives and access to contraceptive information for 2,000 youth in the city of Porto-Novo.

 - ZOE-MED Organization will train staff in three clinics in the Northwest region of Cameroon on how to counsel young people with disabilities on family planning.

 - Association Lead Santé plans to increase family planning and reproductive health resources, information, and services for students in three schools in rural Madagascar.

 - Women Promotion Centre will pursue abolishing forceful pregnancy tests for girls in 15 schools in the Kibera slum of Nairobi.

 With support from the Bill & Melinda Gates Foundation, PAI awarded the six grants ranging from $5,000 to $15,000 based on strength of application, feasibility of advocacy opportunities, innovative programmatic design, and demonstrated leadership.

-Youth access to contraceptives is critical because more than one in four girls in the developing world gives birth by the age of 19, and maternal mortality is the second leading cause of death among girls in between the ages of 15-19.
+Youth access to contraceptives is critical because more than one in four girls in the developing world gives birth by the age of 19, and maternal mortality is the second-leading cause of death among girls between the ages of 15-19.